Altai-man/ASN-BER/README.md

 }
 ```

-it might be expressed implementing `ASN-tag-value` method like that:
+it might be expressed implementing `ASN-tag-value`:

 ```
 class BindRequest does ASNSequence {